Fingertips (band): 2010–2017: Changing Direction

 In 2013 the Fingertips inspired by their Asia experience begin to prepare a new path for the international promotion of their music.
 They develop a new creative work in their studio and receive the support of Safta Jaffery (Muse, Stone Roses, Coldplay, Radiohead) and Ron Saint Germain (Jimi Hendrix, U2, Michael Jackson, Red Hot Chili Peppers, etc.).

 They are invited to create the official song of Eurogym 2013.
 The song "Let's Share" was presented at the presentation ceremony of the Stadium in Coimbra.
 In 2014 the Fingertips began the international promotion with concerts in Brazil (São Paulo and Rio de Janeiro) and in China at the West Bund Music Festival.
 In 2015 they travel to Los Angeles to record new original material with producer Mark Needham (The Killers, Imagine Dragons, Fleetwood Mac, Moby, etc.).
 Meanwhile, the international promotion continues with showcases in Los Angeles, Toronto, Brighton, Amsterdam, Singapore, Sydney, Tokyo, Shanghai, Berlin and other cities.

 Still in the year of 2015 they publish the single "Out of Control", produced and mixed by Mark Needham in The Ballroom in Hollywood.
 Many international radio airplay singles are featured (KROQ Los Angeles, CA), (KNDD Seattle, WA), (WRUR Rochester, NY), (KKDO Sacramento, CA), (Triple MMM, Australia) among many others.
 They return to Shanghai to film the video of the single "Out of Control" with director Vasco Mendes.

 In 2016 they began a trip through Europe, passing through Paris, Brussels, Amsterdam, Hamburg, Berlin where they film a video documentary under the direction of director Vasco Mendes.
 They return to Hollywood in April to record with Mark Needham the single "Kiss Me" and invited the director Vasco Mendes to produce the new video, taking advantage of the landscapes of Hollywood, Santa Monica and Venice Beach.
 Still in 2016 the Fingertips presented at the Casa da Música in Porto a concert to the Portuguese audience that mirrors the creative work they have developed in recent months.

 In the year 2017 they edited the single "Somebody New" and chosen their hometown Viseu to film the official video.

 2018-present: Return of Zé Manuel

-2018 arrives as a year that promises to be very special to the fans.
-In celebration of the 15th anniversary of the release of the 1st album "All'Bout Smoke 'n Mirrors", the Fingertips announced the return of Zé Manuel to participate in these celebrations.
-All discography recorded between 2003 and 2009 are re-edited in digital format.
-The fans can also count on the arrival of new original songs in 2018.
+2018 was the 15th anniversary of the release of the 1st album All 'bout Smoke 'n Mirrors. the Fingertips announced the return of Zé Manuel to participate in these celebrations.
+All discography recorded between 2003 and 2009 was converted to digital format.